 When arming from reader connected to a KT-400 or KT-1 controllers, it shall be possible to arm via multi-swiping the card on the reader (double or triple swipe).

-The SMS shall allow for the creation of over 100 partitions per global gateway or KT-NCC.
+The SMS shall allow for the creation of over 100 partitions per Global Gateway or KT-NCC.
 It shall be possible to define the following programming parameters:

 A name